-Shabbat (the Sabbath) is the centerpiece of Jewish life, and
+Shabbat (also known as "Shabbos" or the "Sabbath") is the centerpiece of Jewish life, and

 has been so since the infancy of our nation.
 According to the Talmud, Shabbat

 is equal to all the other commandments.
 Shabbat is so central to Jewish lifeShabbat is the centerpiece of Jewish life

 observer) is synonymous with “religious Jew” in common parlance.

 Shabbat is a day of rest and celebration that begins on

 Friday at sunset and ends on the following evening after nightfall.
 Let’s have